Onsite Wastewater Treatment Systems

 Tier 2 LAMPs are the OWTS Policy's key focus.
 LAMPs are conditional waivers of Waste Discharge Requirements.
 Subject to California Water Code §13269, LAMPs must be consistent with Basin Plans, in the public interest, and not to exceed five years in duration.
 Section 9 of the OWTS Policy provides minimum standards; considerations for siting and design, record keeping, and reports to Regional Boards.

 The Central Valley has 30 Local Agencies that sent our agency Letters of Intent to submit LAMPs.
 Of these, 29 submitted draft LAMPs by the 13 May 2016 Policy deadline.
+On 8 March 2019, the remaining Local Agency, Lake County, submitted an informal draft.
 Our Region's review procedures are: 1) seek comments from State Water Resources Control Board Division of Drinking Water on proposed notifications (i.e., of OWTS failures, installations, and repairs near public water supplies), 2) review LAMPs in detail with a Preliminary Completeness Checklist to identify issues, 3) resolve issues with the Environmental Health Director (and external Water Board Regions, as warranted), 4) request the Director to seek local Board of Supervisors' (BOS) approval and adoption of related new codes and ordinances, 5) publicly notice BOS approved LAMP for our Regional Board's consideration, and 6) address public comments and seek Regional Board approval.
-Staff have completed reviews of 29 LAMPs.
-Our Regional Board has to date approved 28 LAMPs, 16 of these by the 13 May 2017 Policy deadline.
-Of the remainder, one awaits Regional Board approval, the other is incomplete and awaits BOS approval.
+To date, our Regional Board has approved all LAMP submittals.
+Two include APMPs, for Wolf and Wood Creeks, respectively in Nevada and Tuolumne Counties.
+Central Valley Water Board staff are working closely with the Lake County Environmental Health Director toward LAMP completion and approval.

 Local Agency Management Programs (LAMPs)